juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 # Finding a dataset
 ## Muct database
-We are going to choose an open dataset called **MUCT** database http://www.milbo.org/muct/, this dataset contains 3755 unlabeled faces in total, all the images were taken on the same studio with the same background but with different lighting and camera angles.
+We are going to choose an open dataset called **MUCT** database http://www.milbo.org/muct/, this dataset contains 3755 unlabeled faces in total, all the images were taken in the same studio with the same background but with different lighting and camera angles.

 {: .center}
 ![pic](../images/all-simone-images-lores.jpg)
 *Muct database image variations, source http://www.milbo.org/muct/*

-Because of manual labeling constraints only a subset of the dataset called muct-a-jpg-v1.tar.gz will be used, this file contains 751 faces in total, although this is a small number for training the machine learning model, it is possible to obtain good results using data augmentation techniques combined with a powerful convolutional neural network model, the reason for choosing this limited subset of data is because at some point in the process is necessary to do manual labeling for each picture, but note that it is always encouraged to label more data to obtain better results, in fact you could have much better results than the final model of this posts by taking some time to label much more data and re-train the model.
+Because of manual labeling constraints only a subset of the dataset called muct-a-jpg-v1.tar.gz will be used, this file contains 751 faces in total, although this is a small number for training the machine learning model, it is possible to obtain good results using data augmentation techniques combined with a powerful convolutional neural network model, the reason for choosing this limited subset of data is because at some point in the process is necessary to do manual labeling for each picture, but note that it is always encouraged to label more data to obtain better results, in fact, you could have much better results than the final model of this posts by taking some time to label much more data and re-train the model.

 ## LFW database
 To have more variety on the data we are going to use the **Labeled Faces in the Wild** database too http://vis-www.cs.umass.edu/lfw/, this dataset contains 13.233 images of unlabeled faces in total, this database has a lot more variety because it contains faces of people in different situations all the images are gathered directly from the web.
-Similarly for the LFW database we are not going to use only 1505 faces for training.
+Similarly, for the LFW database, we are not going to use only 1505 faces for training.

 {: .center}
 ![pic](../images/lwf.jpg)